 How Dilation Affects Your Vision

 When you get your eyes dilated, your doctor uses special drops to open your pupils wide.
-This lets her get a look at your whole eye, including all the nerves and blood vessels at the back, to check for signs of diseases.
+This lets them get a look at your whole eye, including all the nerves and blood vessels at the back, to check for signs of diseases.

 Should You Drive?

 Your eyesight will be impaired, so some experts say you should play it safe and not get behind the wheel.
 Others say it depends on how comfortable you feel with the effects of dilation.
+Many people just experience blurry vision while looking up close, not far away.

 To decide what’s best for you, think about a few things before you get on the road after your exam.